AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-04-15-Data-Transfer-Andromeda.md

 Transfers completed on April 15th 2025.
 All data on Andromeda can now be deleted.

+I completed md5checksums for data integrity.
+All files were OK.

 # Transfer to UW Hyak

 I transferred the following directories from Andromeda to UW Hyak.
 I included all files including raw files and intermediate files.